Skip to content

 When companies like OTNet suffer breaches, the information inside their internal files often includes details that can be traced back to ordinary customers, employees, vendors, or partners.
 Internal files frequently contain names, addresses, phone numbers, email accounts, dates of birth, or even partial financial records that feel harmless in isolation but become dangerous when combined with other leaks.

-For you and your family this means another potential source of personal data is now circulating among criminals.
+For you and your family this means another potential source of personal data may now be circulating among criminals.
 Even if your name is not on the first batch of published files, subsequent releases or resale on underground forums can expose you weeks or months later.
 Children’s school records, family medical notes, or household account information sometimes sit in the same shared drives that ransomware groups target.

 The Doxxing and Identity-Chain Implications